 - that a motor vehicle is available for sale or exchange if it is not

 - an undertaking as a warranty if it is not

-- a fuel consumption claim regarding a particular model of vehicle unless the information comes from the Green Vehicle Guide and the source of the information is included in the advertisement or
+- a fuel consumption claim regarding a particular model of vehicle unless the information comes from the Green Vehicle Guide (external link) and the source of the information is included in the advertisement or

 - a claim which compares motor vehicles from different manufacturers unless the source of the information is specified in the advertisement.